Hong Kong leader to meet Xi during first visit to Beijing - ExBulletin

 Hong Kong leader to meet Xi during first visit to Beijing

-Hong Kong leader John Lee said on Tuesday he would meet Chinese President Xi Jinping to report on the city’s political, economic and COVID-19 situation during his first duty visit to Beijing this week.
+HONG KONG (AP) — Hong Kong leader John Lee said on Tuesday he would meet Chinese President Xi Jinping to report on the city’s political, economic and COVID-19 situation during his first service visit. in Beijing this week.

 Lee will leave for a four-day trip on Wednesday afternoon, he told a news conference.
 Macau Chief Executive Ho Iat Seng will visit during the same period to explain his administration’s work over the past year and its policy focus in the next year, the government said.